HybirdCorp/creme_crm/README.md

  - Copy the file local_settings.py of your existing installation :
    - do not forget to change NAME in order to use your duplicated DB.
    - do not remove apps in INSTALLED_CREME_APPS now (because they are installed in your DB) ;
-     complete you installation & then un-install apps you do not want anymore (see below).
+     complete your installation & then un-install apps you do not want anymore (see below).
  - Copy the sub-folders (& their content of course) of the folder creme/media/upload from your existing installation to the one of your new install (if you did not use the app documents your may have nothing to copy).